ocirne/mazes/docs/the-basics.md

 title: The Basics
 ---

-## Your First Random Mazes excerpt

-Nothing to code so far.

 ## Automating and Displaying Your Mazes

 ### Introducing Our Basic Grid & Displaying a Maze on a Terminal